christianschmucker/newsApp/README.md

 # dotnews

 A simple German news app written in Flutter, which uses the <a href="https://newsapi.org/">News API</a> to fetch data.
+The articles are displayed within the app with flutter's <a href="https://pub.dev/packages/webview_flutter">webview</a>.

 ## Getting Started